parttimenerd/condensed-data/README.md

       - second lowest bit: when to large: 0 to throw error, 1 to saturate
   - Varint-based type (maps to `long` in Java)
     - uint8: signedness (0: unsigned, 1: signed)
+    - long: multiplier, the value is stored as `value / multiplier` and read as `value * multiplier`
   - Floating point type (maps to `float` in Java)
     - we don't need double precision for now,v maybe add it later
   - String